andylamp/ptucc_compiler/docs/ptuc_parser.md

     ;
 ```

-This does a couple of things, if we detect an error then we will immediately switch to the second (and error handling)
+The above addition does a couple of things, firstly if we detect an error then we will immediately switch to the
-case where we will **ignore** everything encountered up the next semicolon (`;`).
-This switch happens by discarding both
+second (and error handling) case and secondly we will **ignore** and **discard** everything encountered up the
+*next* semicolon (`;`).
+This switch happens by discarding both the value of the current semantic tags in current
-the value of the current tags in context (if any) as we as all the tokens on the `bison` stack until we reach a point
+context (if any) as we as all the tokens on the `bison` stack until we reach a point where the rule which contains
-where the rule which contains the `error` token is acceptable, in our case that happens when we encounter the *next*
+the `error` token is acceptable -- in our case this happens when we encounter the *next* semicolon (`;`).
+Of course
- semicolon (`;`).
-Of course for all of the discarded symbols the appropriate destructors will be run as well, if any.
+for all of the discarded symbols the appropriate destructors will be run as well, if any.

- Additionally, after encountering an error its likely are that this will create much more consecutive errors; to
+Additionally, after encountering an error it's likely that this fact will then create much more consecutive errors; to
  avoid this console spam `bison` *suppresses* error messages until *three* (3) consecutive `tokens` have been parsed
- and shifted.
-If you don't like this behavior by default you can put the `yyerrok` inside the `error` rule like so:
+ and shifted successfully.
+If you don't like (or want) this behavior by default you can put the `yyerrok`
+ inside the `error` rule like so:

 ```c
 program_decl: